mcthomas/TRACE/README.md

 ### 1.1 Overview

 The Trace application will use an Event-Based Software Architecture.
-We chose this architecture over others because minimalism is the core foundation of the creation of this app.
-To fuel efficiency within our app, we plan to not need a server at all.
-Trace is very individual, a basic tool for the user to be able to plan and execute their daily routine, while accommodating outside factors (Unknown plans or events).
-This means having an application that is meant to mostly display data to the user, while allowing them to trigger specific events to occur, events such as adding specific tasks, cues and alerts.
+We chose this architecture over others because minimalism is the core foundation of the design for this app.
+Trace is curated for the individual, a basic tool for the user to be able to plan and execute their daily routine, while accommodating outside factors (unknown plans or events).
+This means having an application that is meant to mostly display data to the user, while allowing them to trigger specific events to occur, such as adding specific tasks, cues and alerts.

 ### 1.2 Event-Based Architecture

 #### 1.2.1 Events

 An event is any significant change that affects the software or hardware of the application.
-In the case of Trace, an event could come from the user, by adding or removing tasks, alerts, or cues from their timelines, changing any of the Notifications settings for Tasks, Cues or Alerts, or altering the Options for the application as a whole.
-Events could also come from the application itself in the form of notifications being sent to the users device regarding specific events that the user has set up to be notified about.
+In the case of Trace, an event could come from the user, by adding or removing tasks, alerts, or cues from their timelines, changing any of the notifications settings for Tasks, Cues or Alerts, or altering the preferences for the application as a whole.
+Events could also come from the application itself in the form of notifications being sent to the users device regarding specific events that the user has set up to be notified of.

 #### 1.2.2 User Interface Architecture

-The IOS application interface, Xcode, serves as the view for this application.
+The iOS application interface IDE, Xcode, serves as the dev view for this application.
 The user interface is developed completely in Swift.
-The individual screens and functionality of the UI can be described with the Action Sequence Flow pictured below.
-Each individual screen is depicted by a light green oval, initially the timeline will be displayed to the user.
-This is where the user will be able to see their Tasks, Alerts and Cues that they have set up to be displayed previously.
+The individual screens and functions of the UI can be accomodated with the Action Sequence Flow pictured below.
+Each individual screen is depicted by a light green oval, though initially the timeline home screen will be displayed to the user.
+This is where the user will be able to see their Tasks, Alerts and Cues that they have set up to be displayed prior.
 From there, the user has the option to go to the Notification Settings screen.
 This screen will consist of tabs for Tasks, Alert and Cues that will drop down into specific settings such as time and frequency of notifications.
 From the Display Timeline screen, the user will also be able to add Tasks, Alerts and Cues, by pressing the add button, which will present a pop up allowing them to set the description and time of the tool they selected.
-The user will also be able to delete a tool by pressing the delete button, which will present a pop up listing the tools they already have set in place.
-Finally, from the Display Timeline screen, the user will be able to navigate to the Options screen by pressing the Options button, which will allow them to select the display type, toggle color blind mode, toggle dark mode and choose their time format.
+The user will also be able to delete a tool by pressing the delete button, which will present a pop-up menu overlay listing the tools they already have set in place.
+Finally, from the Display Timeline screen, the user will be able to navigate to the Options screen by pressing the Options button, which will allow them to select the display type, toggle color blind mode, toggle dark mode, and choose their time format.

 <img src="readme images/action-sequence-flow.png" width="600"/>

 ### 1.3 Notification Service

 The application will make use of the Apple Push Notification service for the notification purposes.
-As described in the 1.2.1, notifications would be sent to the user by the system based on the settings and preferences that the user has set for each of the Tasks, Alerts and Cues they have set.
+As described in the 1.2.1, notifications would be sent to the user by the system based on the settings and preferences that the user has set for each of the Tasks, Alerts and Cues they have created.

 ### 1.4 Alternate Architecture Design

-An alternative architecture design for our application would be using passing information between the User and the application through a server.
-We reject this design because for this app specifically, using a server would add unnecessary steps in our application’s processes, defeating the concept of minimalism that we are trying to provide the user and achieve within the development of our application.
-Using a server would also add unnecessary risks when it comes to data retrieval and updates.
-These risks mainly revolve around the possibility of the server crashing while the user is in the application, or depending on a notification.
-A server crash while the User is attempting to update the features in their app would cause frustration and render the application useless at that point in time.
-Additionally, a server crash while the application is meant to notify the user about a potentially important event could cause the users to miss deadlines or events, effectively making the user’s life more difficult and adding stress, which is the opposite of the goal for our application.
+An alternative architecture design for our application would be using passing information between the user and the application through a server.
+We have implemented server-side data via Firebase for those that want to access their data through an account, to improve accessibility between separate devices.

 ### 1.5 Design Risks

 The design risks of our implementation of Event-Based architecture are few to none.
-One risk of this design would be if a user were to lose or damage the device that contains the application.
-We will combat this risk by potentially setting up a database/server that the user could choose to use if they wanted to back up their data.
+One risk of this design would be if a user were to lose or damage the device that contains the application, if they have not opted to store their data server-side.

 ## Design Details